Having trouble getting an order fill?

 Example of Wide Spreads, No Buyers, and Mid-Price

-Entering the nat price for spreads (NBBO)
+Entering the nat price for spreads & multi-leg orders (NBBO)

-Entire order must fill at one exchange
+Entire order (all legs) must fill at one exchange

 Do you have a spread or multi-leg options order entered at the nat price that is not filling?
 If so, you're not going crazy.
 When it comes to an order fill, spreads are unique, because the entire order (all the legs) must fill at ONE exchange.
 To understand this, you have to know how options quotes work.
 In the world of option quotes, the best quote must display.
 That means the highest bid price and the lowest ask price will list as the quote from all exchanges.
 This quote system is commonly known as the National Best Bid and Offer (NBBO).